TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

 .. note::

    :code:`.entryLevel` generally is not supported together with the :code:.special` property!
-The only exception is :code:special.keywords`.
+The only exception is :code:special = keywords`.

 Also be aware that this property selects pages for the first level in the menu.
 Submenus by menuObjects 2+ will be created as usual.